What are webhooks?

 Information sent depends on the triggering event:

 Note: we only provide backward compatibility on the attributes documented in the 2 links above.
-For this reason, we recommend to only use attributes that are publicly documented (and no other attributes you can find in the JSON file).
+For this reason, we recommend only using attributes that are publicly documented (and no other attributes you can find in the JSON file).

 We support HTTP and HTTPS destination URLs, and we recommend you provide an HTTPS URL to protect notifications.